outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

+    - apply specific structures for a problem format that are inputs to deriving other solution automation workflows to generate/find/derive other workflows
+      - example: identify the specific structuers of a problem format (like 'find a prediction function' problem format) that can be used to derive other workflows/queries (a small or unit data set can be used to derive different solution-finding methods of prediction functions since all thats required in a minimal degree of variation in the data set to accurately represent the complexity & variation of the problem format leading to multiple alternative solution-finding methods and solutions)

     - apply definitions to identify structures like requirements (required inputs like 'core functions' to an intent like 'build a structure') that can be used to identify useful structures
       - example: for the 'find a prediction function' problem this would take the form of identifying 'core functions' as structures 'required' to be useful since anything is necessarily constructed from the only available core functions, so identifying core functions is useful for intents like identifying components/subsets of a structure or building a structure